-Statement Description Tags max-transfer-time-in Specifies the number of minutes after which inbound zone transfers are terminated. transfer max-transfer-time-out Specifies the number of minutes after which outbound zone transfers are terminated. transfer max-udp-size Sets the maximum EDNS UDP message size sent by named. query max-validation-failures-per-fetch Set the maximum number of DNSSEC validation failures that can happen in single fetch server max-validations-per-fetch Set the maximum number of DNSSEC validations that can happen in single fetch server max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. deprecated memstatistics Controls whether memory statistics are written to the file specified by memstatistics-file at exit. logging, server memstatistics-file Sets the pathname of the file where the server writes memory usage statistics on exit. logging message-compression Controls whether DNS name compression is used in responses to regular queries. query min-cache-ttl Specifies the minimum time (in seconds) that the server caches ordinary (positive) answers. server
+Statement Description Tags max-transfer-time-in Specifies the number of minutes after which inbound zone transfers are terminated. transfer max-transfer-time-out Specifies the number of minutes after which outbound zone transfers are terminated. transfer max-udp-size Sets the maximum EDNS UDP message size sent by named. query max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. zone, query memstatistics Controls whether memory statistics are written to the file specified by memstatistics-file at exit. logging, server memstatistics-file Sets the pathname of the file where the server writes memory usage statistics on exit. logging message-compression Controls whether DNS name compression is used in responses to regular queries. query min-cache-ttl Specifies the minimum time (in seconds) that the server caches ordinary (positive) answers. server min-ncache-ttl Specifies the minimum retention time (in seconds) for storage of negative answers in the server's cache. server min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. transfer continues on post page.

-Statement Description Tags min-ncache-ttl Specifies the minimum retention time (in seconds) for storage of negative answers in the server's cache. server min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. transfer min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. transfer min-table-size Sets the minimum size of the table used to track requests and rate-limit responses. query minimal-any Controls whether the server replies with only one of the RRsets for a query name, when generating a positive response to a query of type ANY over UDP. query minimal-responses Controls whether the server only adds records to the authority and additional data sections when they are required (e.g. delegations, negative responses).
-This improves server performance. query multi-master Controls whether serial number mismatch errors are logged. transfer new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. zone no-case-compress Specifies a list of addresses that require case-insensitive compression in responses. continues on next page
+Statement Description Tags min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. transfer min-table-size Sets the minimum size of the table used to track requests and rate-limit responses. query minimal-any Controls whether the server replies with only one of the RRsets for a query name, when generating a positive response to a query of type ANY over UDP. query minimal-responses Controls whether the server only adds records to the authority and additional data sections when they are required (e.g. delegations, negative responses).
+This improves server performance. query multi-master Controls whether serial number mismatch errors are logged. transfer new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. zone no-case-compress Specifies a list of addresses that require case-insensitive compression in responses. server nocookie-udp-size Sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE. query nodata-per-second Limits the number of empty (NO-DATA) responses for a valid domain name. query

-Statement Description Tags nocookie-udp-size Sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE. query nodata-per-second Limits the number of empty (NO-DATA) responses for a valid domain name. query notify Controls whether NOTIFY messages are sent on zone changes. transfer notify-delay Sets the delay (in seconds) between sending sets of NOTIFY messages for a zone. zone, transfer notify-rate Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations. zone, transfer notify-source Defines the IPv4 address (and optional port) to be used for outgoing NOTIFY messages. transfer notify-source-v6 Defines the IPv6 address (and optional port) to be used for outgoing NOTIFY messages. transfer notify-to-soa Controls whether the name servers in the NS RRset are checked against the SOA MNAME. transfer nsec3param Specifies the use of NSEC3 instead of NSEC, and sets NSEC3 parameters. dnssec nta-lifetime Specifies the lifetime, in seconds, for negative trust anchors added via rndc nta. dnssec
+Statement Description Tags notify Controls whether NOTIFY messages are sent on zone changes. transfer notify-delay Sets the delay (in seconds) between sending sets of NOTIFY messages for a zone. transfer, zone notify-rate Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations. transfer, zone notify-source Defines the IPv4 address (and optional port) to be used for outgoing NOTIFY messages. transfer notify-source-v6 Defines the IPv6 address (and optional port) to be used for outgoing NOTIFY messages. transfer notify-to-soa Controls whether the name servers in the NS RRset are checked against the SOA MNAME. transfer nsec3param Specifies the use of NSEC3 instead of NSEC, and sets NSEC3 parameters. dnssec nta-lifetime Specifies the lifetime, in seconds, for negative trust anchors added via rndc nta. dnssec nta-recheck Specifies the time interval for checking whether negative trust anchors added via rndc nta are still necessary. dnssec null Causes all messages sent to the log- ging channel to be discarded. logging continues on port page.